Real-Time Trust Illustration

 This is the result of that equation – a projection for how to allocate $1,000 in each case – high, medium, and low trust.

-The percentages on the top are fixed and do not change – they come “off the top” of the $1000 before anyhting else.
+The percentages on the top come “off the top” of the $1000 before anything else (think gross vs net).

 We’ve added three yearly expenses to each level, all with the same desired amount.
 These represent potential desires.